Franco-Newfoundlander: Media

 Radio-Canada serves the province through rebroadcasters of its stations in other provinces, and does not originate any radio or television programming in Newfoundland and Labrador.
 CBAFT-DT, Ici Radio-Canada Télé's owned-and-operated station in Moncton, New Brunswick, airs on transmitters in St. John's, Port au Port, Labrador City and Churchill Falls.
 CBAF-FM-5, Première Chaîne's station in Halifax, Nova Scotia, has transmitters in St. John's and Port au Port, while Labrador City and Churchill Falls receive the service from CBSI-FM in Sept-Îles, Quebec.
 CBAX-FM, Espace musique's station in Halifax, has a rebroadcaster in St. John's.

 The only francophone radio or television service which originates programming in the province is CJRM-FM, a community radio station in Labrador City.
 In 2009, that station applied to the CRTC to add rebroadcasters in La Grand'Terre and St. John's.

 A provincewide francophone newspaper, Le Gaboteur, is published in St. John's.

 Culture

 The community's main political and social organization is the Fédération des Francophones de Terre-Neuve et du Labrador.

 One of the most famous francophone Newfoundlanders was Émile Benoît, a fiddler from L'Anse-aux-Canards.

 Great Big Sea, a popular folk rock band from Newfoundland, included a cover of "Trois navires de blé", a traditional folk song associated with the francophone community of Port au Port, on their 1999 album Turn.
 Figgy Duff also recorded a number of French folk songs associated with the community, including "Quand j'étais fille à l'âge quinze ans" on their 1980 album Figgy Duff and "Dans la prison de Londres" on their 1982 album After the Tempest, as well as a song titled for Benoît, "Emile's Reels".
 A volume of Franco-Newfoundlander folk songs, Songs Sung by French Newfoundlanders, was published by Memorial University of Newfoundland in 1978.

+The musical duo Port-Aux-Poutines is a traditional music group that celebrates the Francophone heritage of the province.
+They have received the very first MusicNL Award for Artiste/Groupe Francophone de l'Année in 2023.